pvlib/pvlib-python/docs/sphinx/source/user_guide/weather_data.rst

 form that is convenient to use with the rest of pvlib.

-The primary focus of :py:mod:`pvlib.iotools` is time series solar resource data like the datasets from PVGIS and the NSRDB, but it also provides functionality for other types of data useful for certain aspects of PV modeling (e.g. precipitation data from :py:func:`~pvlib.iotools.get_acis_prism` for soiling modeling, and horizon profiles from :py:func:`~pvlib.iotools.get_pvgis_horizon` for horizon shade modeling).
+The primary focus of :py:mod:`pvlib.iotools` is time series solar resource data like the irradiance datasets from PVGIS and the NSRDB, but it also provides functionality for other types of data useful for certain aspects of PV modeling.
+For example, precipitation data is available from :py:func:`~pvlib.iotools.get_acis_prism` for soiling modeling, and horizon profiles from :py:func:`~pvlib.iotools.get_pvgis_horizon` for horizon shade modeling).